tallmtt/py-nb-pd-example/README.md

        - Pressing Ctl+Enter will run the code but not advance
        - Pressing Alt+Enter will run the code and make a new box underneath
      - I am commenting everything to hopefully be self explanatory

-## Data:
-- ['income' data](https://raw.githubusercontent.com/deepanshu88/Datasets/master/UploadedFiles/income.csv): This data contains the income of various states from 2002 to 2015.
-The dataset contains 51 observations and 16 variables.

 ## Notes: